Saint John Area

 Chroma has a Saint John Tool Library membership that we are able to share with our community.
 The Tool Library offers 3 day loans of tools, workshop space, and other great resources.
 Find out more at sjtl.ca.
 To use Chroma’s shared membership, please send us an email at firstname.lastname@example.org or message us through one of our social media channels letting us know when you’ll be headed to the Tool Library to borrow tools.

 UBU is an organization serving the Atlantic Canadian transgender population and their close friends and family members throughout the transition process.
 They seek to affirm identities in a way that will positively influence the individual’s transition at home, school, and in the workplace. also have close ties with the NB Transgender Health Network and strive to ensure everyone is able to find access to healthcare providers.
 Contact them at email@example.com or www.facebook.com/ubuatlantic

 New Brunswick Social Pediatrics is an interprofessional, community-based approach to care for children and their families in New Brunswick.
 Did you know you can self-refer?
 Contact them at firstname.lastname@example.org or find them on Facebook and Instagram at @nbsocialpediatrics.

 The Saint John Sexual Health Centre

-The Saint John Sexual Health Centre is made up of a team that includes a nurse practitioner, a licensed practical nurse, and administrative support.
+The Saint John Sexual Health Centre is made up of a team that includes two nurse practitioners, a licensed practical nurse, and administrative support.
 The health centre focuses on promoting healthy sexual attitudes and responsible sexual behaviour among adolescents and adults of all ages and genders.
+They can provide prescriptions for PrEP and hormones.
 Click here for more information.